Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary Systems: Introduction

 \subsection{\Kepler{} Dichotomy}

 One trend that has emerged from even the earliest studies of the \Kepler--observed planet multiplicity distribution is an apparent excess of single transiting systems that cannot be easily explained together with the low mutual inclination, high multiplicity systems \citep{Li2011b, J2012, HM2013, BJ2016}.
 Perhaps the simplest potential solution would be to invoke a high fraction of intrinsic single--planet systems \citep{FM2012, SKC2019}.
 However, \citetalias{HFR2019} showed that a large population of intrinsically single--planet systems was not a viable explanation for the abundance of single transiting systems making use of the high occurrence rate of planetary systems.
 A second potential solution would be to invoke two populations of planetary systems, one characterized by low--mutual inclinations and a second with planets with substantial mutual inclinations.
-Using this model, \citet{Mu2018, HFR2019} provided constraints on the architectures of planetary systems.
+Using this model, \citet{Mu2018} and \citet{HFR2019} provided constraints on the architectures of planetary systems.
 A more creative solution has been posited by \citet{Z2018}, which involves a strong anti--correlation between the mutual inclination scale and the multiplicity of each system.
-While including a higher mutual inclination population can fit the observed multiplicity and transit duration ratio distributions \citepalias{HFR2019}, the extent of their high inclinations is difficult to constrain with \Kepler{} data (due to their nature of being observed as single--transiting systems) and raises concerns about their long--term stability
+While including a higher mutual inclination population can fit the observed multiplicity and transit duration ratio distributions \citepalias{HFR2019}, the extent of their high inclinations is difficult to constrain with \Kepler{} data (due to their nature of being observed as single--transiting systems) and raises concerns about their long--term stability.
+Statistical studies of stellar obliquity measurements (i.e. the misalignment of the stellar spin axis compared to the planets' orbits) can also shed light on the high mutual inclination planets, including their formation pathways and dynamical histories \citep{FT2007, NIB2008, MJ2011, MP2018}.